Recruiting and Training New Wildlife Rehabilitators

 While some people have believed that an informal discussion of expectations will suffice, many rehabilitators have found there are benefits in documenting the expectations of the apprentice or new rehabilitator and the rehabilitation sponsor.
-A documented "Memorandum Of Understanding" (MOU) between the rehabilitation sponsor and apprentice can describe learning objectives and approaches, resources, processes, performance standards, and more.
+A written document, called a "Memorandum Of Understanding" (MOU) , that is discussed and agreed to between the rehabilitation sponsor and apprentice can describe learning objectives and approaches, resources, processes, performance standards, and more.
 The more complete and clear the MOU, the better the chance that expectations can be met, confusion and problems avoided, and desired results achieved.
 Click here for an example of an MOU.

 The preparations for the new applicant will be significantly influenced by the location at which the new rehabilitator will rehabilitate wildlife.
 If the new rehabilitator will be conducting their rehabilitation activities at an established rehabilitation center or the sponsor's rehabilitation facilities, fewer preparations, such as purchasing supplies or building facilities, are likely.